PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 to populate the **Sales** dataset with data from the customer's database.

-Once a customer tenant has been created in the **AppOwnsDataAdmin** application, it can be viewed, managed or deleted from the **Power BI Tenants** page.
+After creating customers tenants in the **AppOwnsDataAdmin** application, they can be viewed, managed or deleted from the **Power BI Tenants** page.

 <img src="Images\ReadMe\media\image4.png" style="width:5.06135in;height:2.0492in" />

-The **AppOwnsDataAdmin** application provides administrative users with a UI experience to assign users to a customer tenant.
-It also makes it possible to configure the permission assignment within a tenant with a granularity of view permissions, edit permissions and create permissions.
+The **Edit User** form of **AppOwnsDataAdmin** application provides administrative users with a UI experience to assign users to a customer tenant.
+It also makes it possible to configure the user permission assignment within a tenant with a granularity of view permissions, edit permissions and create permissions.

 <img src="Images\ReadMe\media\image5.png" style="width:3.60123in;height:1.5039in" />